Address student learning gaps & enhance instruction with Marzano workshopsRegister today

 Mario I. Acosta

-Dr. Acosta has had success in leading schools of all sizes, with students and teachers from a variety of backgrounds, communities, and socio-economic status.
-Dr. Acosta has led “school turnaround” in high poverty schools in the State of Texas at both the middle and high school levels which yielded immediate and significant growth in student achievement data.
+Dr. Acosta has had success in leading schools of all sizes, with students and teachers from a variety of backgrounds.
+He’s led “school turnaround” in high-poverty middle and high schools in Texas, which yielded immediate and significant growth in student achievement data.
 Furthermore, under his leadership, Westwood High School was recognized as a top 1% campus in the nation for their academic achievement and college/career readiness.

-In 2022, Dr. Acosta joined the Marzano Resources-Solution Tree team and works as an author and national presenter.
-Dr. Acosta specializes in campus-level implementation of effective campus culture, High Reliability Schools, Professional Learning Communities (PLCs), instructional improvement, response to intervention, effective teaching strategies for English Language Learners (ELLs), and standards-referenced reporting.
-As an HRS certifier, Dr. Acosta works with K–12 schools and districts across the United States as they progress through the various levels of certification.
+In 2022, Dr. Acosta joined the Marzano Resources/Solution Tree team as an author and national presenter.
+He specializes in campus-level implementation of effective culture, the HRS framework, professional learning communities, instructional improvement, response to intervention, teaching strategies for English learners, and standards-referenced reporting.
+As an HRS certifier, he works with K–12 schools and districts across the United States.
+He also serves as an adjunct professor at the University of Texas at Austin.

-Mario holds a doctorate in educational administration from the University of Texas and a superintendent certification in the state of Texas.
-He earned a bachelor’s degree in mathematics from the University of Texas and a master’s degree from Lamar University.
+Dr. Acosta earned his doctorate in educational administration from the University of Texas and holds a superintendent certification in the state of Texas.
+He earned a bachelor’s degree in mathematics from the University of Texas and a master’s degree in educational leadership from Lamar University.

 Presentations